wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-1.&emsp;The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
+1. The ego does not recognise the real source of ‘threat’, and if you associate yourself with the ego, you do not understand the situation as the situation is.
 <sup>2</sup>Only your allegiance to the ego gives the ego any power over you.
 <sup>3</sup>I have spoken of the ego as if the ego were a separate thing, acting on the-ego’s own.
 <sup>4</sup>Sspeaking of the ego as if the ego were a separate thing, was necessary to persuade you that you cannot dismiss the ego lightly, and must realise how much of your thinking is ego-directed.